MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ## Querying dictionary results

 A command that always returns only a single object returns a dictionary as a JSON object.
 Dictionaries are unordered objects accessed with keys.
-For this section, we are going to query the [Account](/cli/azure/account) object.
+For this section, we are going to query the [Account](/cli/azure/account) object using the [Account Show](/cli/azure/account#az-account-show) command.

 ```azurecli-interactive
 az account show